Radar picket: Soviet radar picket submarines

-Four Project 640 submarines were converted as radar picket boats between 1959 and 1963 by fitting Project 613 submarines with Boat Sail radar in an enlarged conning tower.
+Four Project 640 submarines were converted as radar picket boats between 1959 and 1963 by fitting Project 613 submarines with "Boat Sail" radar in an enlarged conning tower.
 These were known to NATO as "Whiskey Canvas Bag" submarines from the canvas coverings often put over the radar when NATO aircraft approached.
 While the US radar picket submarines were intended for fleet defense, the Project 640 boats were intended to provide warning of air attacks on Soviet coastal territory.

 Soviet AEW

 In 1958 the Soviet Union began development of an aircraft intended to act as an airborne early warning (AEW) radar picket in the far north along the Arctic coast, so that the expense of land stations could be avoided.
-The result, the Tupolev Tu-126 (NATO: Moss), entered service in 1965, but the Liana (NATO: Flat Jack) radar was ineffective in tracking low flying targets over land, and suffered from reflections from the aircraft's propellers.
-"Beriev A-50 Mainstay."
-Spyflight.co.uk.
-Retrieved: 27 October 2011.
+The result, the Tupolev Tu-126 (NATO: "Moss"), entered service in 1965, but the Liana (NATO: "Flat Jack") radar was ineffective in tracking low flying targets over land, and suffered from reflections from the aircraft's propellers.

+The Beriev A-50 "Mainstay" replaced the Tu-126.
+It first flew in 1978.

+In 1979 the development of the Yakovlev Yak-44 was begun; this aircraft would have performed the AEW role aboard later Soviet aircraft carriers.
+It was similar in layout to the Grumman E-2 Hawkeye, and it would have carried a NPO Vega pulse-doppler radar in a rotodome.
+The project was cancelled in 1993.

 Late and post-Cold War

+Post-1980 fixed installations

+In North America SAGE was replaced with the Joint Surveillance System in 1980–1983, and the DEW line was replaced with the North Warning System in 1988–1993..

+In Britain the Linesman/Mediator network would be replaced with the Improved United Kingdom Air Defence Ground Environment in the 1990s.

 Airborne early warning and control systems

 Airborne early warning and control systems (AEW&C, aka AWACS in the U.S.) were developed to replace the AEW radar pickets of the 1960s.
 These aircraft have capabilities far beyond their predecessors.
 They can perform complex command and control of a battlespace in air engagements by directing fighter and attack aircraft strikes.
 AEW&C units are also used to carry out surveillance, including over ground targets and frequently perform BMC2 (battle management command and control) functions.
 They are still capable of performing radar picket duties, though they are seldom used in this role.

+China is developing the Xi'an KJ-600 carrier borne AEW&C; first flight was on 29 August 2020.